jthemmaster/jthemmaster/README.md

 ## About me

-- 🎓 Ph.D. candidate in Theoretical Chemistry at Heinrich Heine University Düsseldorf
+- 🎓 Ph.D. candidate in Theoretical Chemistry at Heinrich Heine University Düsseldorf, in the *Theory and Simulation of Complex System* group (group leader: Jun.-Prof. Jan Meisner)
 - 🧪 Work on **nanoreactor method** and automatic **reaction discovery**
 - 🤖 Use **machine-learning interatomic potentials** and active learning to accelerate atomistic simulations
 - 💻 Enjoy building **Python** tooling around simulation workflows, ML models, and data analysis